cxumol/promptmask/README.md

 </details>

-## Advanced Usage: PromptMask Class
+## Advanced Usage: PromptMask

-For more granular control, you can import the `PromptMask` class directly to perform masking and unmasking as separate steps.
+For granular control, import `PromptMask` directly to perform masking and unmasking as separate steps.

 ```python
 import asyncio # PromptMask also runs syncrounously